Harsh1bu/Hasturian-Era-Rus-QuestBook/README.md

 3. Играть.

 [English]<br>
-This is the official repository of my AI translation of the quest book for the Prominence II RPG: Hasturian Era modpack.
+This is a repository of my AI translation of the quest book for the Prominence II RPG: Hasturian Era modpack.

 I am not the developer of the Prominence II RPG: Hasturian Era modpack for the game Minecraft and am not affiliated with them in any way.<br> I just made a translation into Russian through the **AI**.
 There may be **errors** in the translation, both <ins>grammatical</ins> and <ins>text formatting errors</ins>. <br>The translation is _ready_, but is in the <ins>testing phase</ins>.
 The translation is made for version **3.1.6**.
 Work on older versions is <ins>not guaranteed</ins>.
 <br>**The files contain only a translation of the quest book, it is _not_ a full translation of the modpack.**